odrowonz/atbcoinjs-lib/README.md

 - Principled: No support for browsers with crap RNG (IE < 11)
 - Standardized: Node community coding style, Browserify, Node's stdlib and Buffers.
 - Fast: Optimized code, uses typed arrays instead of byte arrays for performance.
-- Experiment-friendly: Bitcoin Mainnet and Testnet support.
+- Experiment-friendly: Atbcoin Mainnet and Testnet support.
-- Altcoin-ready: Capable of working with bitcoin-derived cryptocurrencies (such as Dogecoin).
+- Altcoin-ready: Capable of working with Atbcoin-derived cryptocurrencies (such as Dogecoin).

 ## Should I use this in production?